-Solar Thermal systems reduce energy costs associated with hydronic heating.
+Solar thermal systems reduce energy costs associated with hydronic heating.
 Solar hot air systems offset energy required for space heating while solar hot water offsets energy required for domestic water, pool or space heating.

 - Fire Station 03 – West Street (Flat Plate)